minewaffle/dedip/README.md

 # dedip
-Find more about an IP Address.
+Find more information about an IP Address.

-please input the following commands pip install pyfiglet pip install colorama
+# please follow the following installation;
+pip install pyfiglet
+pip install colorama